inlivedev/inlive-js-sdk/packages/room/README.md

 ```

 #### Examples
-1. Example of using VP9 codec for webcam video codec with H264 or VP8 codecs fallback, SVC is enabled, simulcast is disabled, and using L3T1 scalability mode.
+1. Example of using VP9 codec for webcam video codec with H264 or VP8 codecs fallback, SVC is enabled, simulcast is disabled, using L3T1 scalability mode, and using custom bitrate.
 ```js
 Room({
   // ...other options